Automation and control of laser wakefield accelerators using Bayesian optimisation: Results

 In the work performed here, an augmented Bayesian optimisation procedure, developed by the authors but based on the \emph{scikit-learn} platform \cite{scikit-learn}, was utilised.
 This algorithm included two GPR models, to allow for efficient sampling of the parameter space in the presence of input-dependent measurement uncertainty (see methods for details).

-\section{Experimental Setup}
+\subsection{Experimental Setup}

 The experiments were performed with the Gemini TA2 Ti:sapphire laser system at the Central Laser Facility, using the arrangement shown in \cref{fig:expLayout}a.
 On target, each laser pulse contained approximately $245\,\si{\milli\joule}$, had a $45\,\si{\femto\second}$ transform limit and was focused to a $1/e^2$ spot radius of \SI{16}{\micro\meter} for a peak normalised vector potential of $a_0 = 0.55$.
-Despite, its relatively modest specifications, the laser can be used to drive a \SI{100}{MeV}-class LWFA at \SI{1}{\hertz}, with a gas cell acting as the plasma source.
+Despite, its relatively modest specifications - most notably a peak power of just $5.4\,\si{\tera\watt}$ - the laser can be used to drive a \SI{100}{MeV}-class LWFA at \SI{1}{\hertz}, with a gas cell acting as the plasma source.

 The relevant outputs of the source were measured at the exit of the plasma by standard diagnostics; an electron spectrometer to measure energy distribution, charge and beam profile of the accelerated electrons, and an x-ray camera that measures yield, energy and divergence of generated betatron x-rays.